kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay-with-pod-resource-exposure/README.md

 nitty-gritty.
 -->

-This proposal introduces a new `scale-delay-time` option for the CPU Manager static policy.
-The option specifies the minimum delay before applying an updated cpuset when a container has its CPU allocation scaled down.
+This proposal introduces a new pod-level field, `scaleDownGracePeriodSeconds`, which specifies the minimum delay before applying an updated cpuset when a container has its CPU allocation scaled down.
+This field is opt-in; pods that do not specify it (or set it to 0) experience immediate cpuset application, preserving the existing behavior.

-During the delay window, the container continues to use the current cpuset for at least the configured `scale-delay-time`.
+During the delay window, the container continues to use the current cpuset for at least the configured grace period.
 This allows latency-sensitive workloads to monitor and prepare for the upcoming CPUSet change before CPU(s) are removed from the container.
 The minimum delay must be guaranteed at all times, including during kubelet restarts.

 This proposal also extends the Downward API volume to expose CPU Manager cpuset information through a new `assigned.cpuset` resource field.
 During the delay window, `assigned.cpuset` exposes the desired cpuset so that workloads can prepare for the upcoming change.
 Exposition of new field is gated by the `DownwardAPIAssignedResources` feature gate.

-This proposal does not require a handshake (acknowledgment) from the workload, because the `scale-delay-time` is configured based on the workload's needed reaction time, providing a guaranteed time window for the workload to react to the upcoming cpuset change.
+This proposal does not require a handshake (acknowledgment) from the workload.
+The workload declares its needed preparation time via `scaleDownGracePeriodSeconds`, and the kubelet guarantees to honor this time window without requiring explicit feedback from the application.

 ### Use Cases

 1. A Pod with one container is allocated 4 CPUs: {1, 2, 11, 12}, where {1, 11} are the initially assigned CPUs.
 DPDK workers are deployed on each core.
+The pod spec includes `scaleDownGracePeriodSeconds: 5`, requesting a 5-second preparation window for scale-down events.
 2. When the container's CPU request scales down from 4 to 3, the CPU manager assigns a new cpuset {1, 2, 11}.
 Subsequently, the Downward API Volume (/etc/podinfo/assigned_cpuset) within the container is updated with the CPU Manager's state information (cpuset allocated in the CPU manager).
-3. After waiting at least `scale-delay-time`, the new cpuset {1, 2, 11} is applied to the container.
-And later, once applied, kubelet marks the container resize as successful.
+3. The kubelet starts a 5-second timer.
+After waiting at least 5 seconds (the pod's specified `scaleDownGracePeriodSeconds`), the new cpuset {1, 2, 11} is applied to the container.
+Once applied, kubelet marks the container resize as successful.
-4. During the interval between the update of the Downward API Volume and the new cpuset application, the container can perform necessary preparations for the DPDK workers.
+4. During the interval between the update of the Downward API Volume and the new cpuset application, the container can perform necessary preparations for the DPDK workers (e.g., migrating tasks from CPU 12 to other CPUs).
 ![alt text](a_case_of_scale_down_delay.png)

 ### Risks and Mitigations